alexschimel/Iskaffe/README.md

 ## Help

-There is no documentation yet, but a powerpoint presentation of an earlier release (v0.1.2) is available for download [from the releases page](https://github.com/alexschimel/Iskaffe/releases).
+Head over to the [wiki](https://github.com/alexschimel/Iskaffe/wiki) for documentation (in progress as of 29/07/2023).

+For more information, contact the authors.

+## Updates

 If you want to receive notifications of future releases (recommended), you may create a github account, and on this repository click on 'Watch', then 'Custom', and choose 'Releases'.
 Verify in your GitHub settings that you are set to receive 'Watching' notifications.

-For more information, contact the authors.

 ## Authors